netascode/terraform-aci-nac-aci/docs/labs/guide_ansible_apic_gitlab_drone.md

       - Deploy APIC
 ```

+### Test MSO

+As this guide only focuses on APIC, you can comment out this section

 ### Step: Git Config Update

 Description: the `Git Config Update` will store the rendered files inside the config repository that was created earlier (e.g. `aac-inventory-config`).

 Currently, the `GIT Config Update` step will contain following code.
 Pay attention to the following:

-- cd into the config directory that was created earlier (e.g. `aac-inventory-config`)
+- change the location in the `cd` command (1st line under the commands section) to the config directory that was created earlier (e.g. `aac-inventory-config`)
-- Use the Gitlab access token name as created in the `Create Gitlab Access Token` section (e.g in our case the token was called `GIT_TOKEN')
+- use the Gitlab access token name (3rd line under the commands section) as created in the `Create Gitlab Access Token` section (e.g in our case the token was called `GIT_TOKEN')
+- comment out the 'Deploy MSO' dependency in the `depends on` part

 Your code should look as follows: